nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >
 >1.
 Other than inputting known values like the ID or Name, the inputted field can be an arbitrary input.
     >   HealthVault will search through the list of patients for any patient that matches the keyword or phrase.
 >2.
-Excluding the delimiter "/" HealthVault only accepts space and alphanumeric characters.
+Any input fields in HealthVault only accepts space and alphanumeric characters

 Example of usage:
 Finding through inputting the ID